-This IDP also includes guiding principles, which focus on the way in which the City conducts its business.
-These principles include governance reform through modernisation of our services, as well as sustainability and resilience, and should be incorporated into all projects, from planning up to implementation.
+This IDP also included guiding principles, which focus on the way in which the City conducts its business.
+These principles include governance reform through modernisation of our services, as well as sustainability and resilience, and have been intended to be incorporated into all projects, from planning up to implementation.